code-dot-org/code-dot-org/pegasus/sites/virtual/curriculum-course4/15/Teacher.md

 ## Lesson Objectives
 ### Students will:

+- Identify repeated movements and utilize functions to simplify a program
-- Edit existing functions to make them work for specific tasks
+- Utilize parameters to make one function work for multiple purposes
-- Combine similar functions into a single one by utilizing parameters
+- Adapt their understanding of functions to allow for the use of multiple parameters

 [/together]